Sega Master System Architecture

 Top of the case [15].

-When the PAUSE button is pressed, a non-maskable interrupt is sent to the CPU [15].
-The interrupt vector is stored in the game itself, meaning that it’s up to the game to honour the press.
+Pressing the PAUSE button sends a non-maskable interrupt to the CPU [16].
+The interrupt handler is stored within the game itself, meaning it is up to the game to honour the press.

-By contrast and for some strange reason, the RESET button is handled like a keypress on the controller.
+In contrast, and for some strange reason, the RESET button is handled as a keypress on the controller.

 Operating System

-There’s a small 8 KB BIOS ROM fitted on the motherboard that gets executed whenever the console is turned on.
-The program itself doesn’t fit into the category of an ‘Operating System’, it’s more of a Boot Manager.
+There’s a small 8 KB BIOS ROM fitted on the motherboard that gets executed whenever the console is powered on.
+The program itself does not qualify as an ‘Operating System’; it is more accurately described as a Boot Manager.

 Medium selector

-The main goal of the BIOS is to bootstrap a valid game (from either game slot) with the following priority: The Sega Card, the cartridge and the expansion module.
+The main goal of the BIOS is to bootstrap a valid game (from either game slot) in the following order of priority: the Sega Card, the cartridge, and the expansion module.

 The boot process works as follows: